thinwoodsman/thinwoodsman.github.io/_posts/2024-06-12-Quickie-ROCM-BitsAndBytes.md

 layout: post
 title: "Quickie: ROCm bitsandbytes 'NoneType' object has no attribute 'split'"
 date: 2024-06-12 20:08:13 -0600
-categories: ROCm Transformers BitsAndBytes LLM AI
+tags: ROCm Transformers BitsAndBytes LLM AI
+category: bugs
 ---
 So you're trying to serve a model on some half-baked LLM project like LMQL, and you've got pytorch-rocm installed because you're using an AMD video card, and you get stuck on the bitsandbytes CUDA check: